The case for building a core portfolio

 Figure 1.
 Asset class returns and risk adjusted returns by decade

-Source: Citi Global Investment Lab as of November 2023.
+Source: Citi Wealth Investment Lab as of November 2023.
 For discussion purposes only.
 Data assumes the reinvestment of dividends.
 The historical analysis uses benchmark indices to proxy for each asset classes.
 Please see the appendix glossary for index definitions.
 Indices are unmanaged.
 An investor cannot invest directly in an index.
 Past performance is no guarantee of future results.
 Real results may vary.
 Performance is gross of fees that may be charged.
 All performance information shown above is historical , not the actual performance of any client account.
 Diversification does not ensure profit or protection against loss.
 Dates until October 31 2023.
 Sharpe Ratio is a measure that compares the returns on an investment to its risk as measured by its volatility.

 As well as diversifying by asset class, prudent investors have diversified by geography and sector.